fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     </p>

     <p>
-    A decision tree can be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation which assumes that, over appropriately chosen subsets of the feature space, the target values can be approximated with a constant value.
+    A decision tree assumes that, over appropriately chosen subsets of the feature space, the target values can be approximated with a constant value, and can therefore be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation.
     </p>

     <p>